 Yes, the meatballs are technically the star of this Albondigas Soup, but it's the veggies that have the potential to turn it into a repeat recipe.

-Add in some potatoes and carrots, and even a handful of rice, and you’ve got a hearty, satisfying meal that reaches far beyond the limelighting meatballs.
-There’s lots of flexibility on the veggies too, so feel free to add in any others that you’re craving.
+Add in some potatoes and carrots, or even a handful of rice, and you've got a hearty, satisfying meal that reaches far beyond the meatballs!
+There's lots of flexibility on the veggies too, so feel free to add in any others that you're craving.

 The other wingman in this recipe is the tomato broth.

-You may recognize it as the broth from our Chicken Tortilla Soup.
-It’s a common base for Mexican soups and there really should be a designated name for it so that more people get familiar with it.
-Souper Broth?!
+You may recognize it as the broth from the delightful Chicken Tortilla Soup.
+It's a common base for Mexican soups and there really should be a designated name for it.
+Maybe Souper Broth?!

 There's an extended simmer coming up so it's not crucial to roast the tomatoes all the way, so I usually just plop them in a 400F oven until I need them.

-Meanwhile, saute 1.5 onions and 4-5 whole garlic cloves in a dollop of oil over medium heat.
+Meanwhile, saute 1.5 onions and 4-5 whole garlic cloves in a glug of oil over medium heat.

-Let the onions cook until they start to brown, this will sweeten them up.
+Let the onions cook until they start to brown.
 I usually give them a pinch of salt at this point too.

 Add the onions and garlic to a blender along with the roasted tomatoes and a single chipotle in adobo.
 Combine well.